easwar16/Car-Wash-Management-Application/README.md

  	- Open Xampp

- 	- Start Xampp and SQL servers
+ 	- Start Apache and SQL servers

 	- Open PhpMyAdmin adn Create a New DataBase